royalmo/TripleBot/README.md

 ### Commands
 *This is the help message that the bot will show to us if we type `!triple help` or `!triple help keep`*

+**TRIPLEBOT COMMANDS:**

+`!triple ranks`: Shows the top 10 sounds, like a ranking.

+`!triple ranks users`: Shows the top 10 users, like a ranking.

+`!triple calla`: Please, don't do this, be nice with the bot :(

+`!triple reload`: Reoads this menu and all the comands and databases.

+`!triple fetch`: Syncs the project folder with the repository.

-`!codi XXxXXx` or `!code YyYYyyY`: Speak in cursed catalan an ascii-letters code.
+`!code YyYYyyY`: Speak in cursed catalan a letters-only code.

+`!code XXXXXX 3`: Speak the code 3 times (must be a number between 1 and 5)

 `!repetir`: Repeats last saved code.

-`!triple stats`: Shows some information about the popularity of each audio.
+`!triple stats`: Shows your stats.

-`!triple stats X`: Shows all statistics about soundbox X.
+`!triple stats X`: Shows all statistics about soundbox *X*.

+`!triple stats @someone`: Shows statistics about @someone.

 `!triple help`: Shows this updated menu.

-`!triple help keep`: Shows and doesn't delete this menu.
+`!triple <command> keep`: Does the <command> and doesn't delete the response.

 *Current soundbox commands:*
 `!triple`, `!letsgo`, `!rot`, ...
-(It will depend of the sounds you have)
+(It will depend of the sounds you have, or are on the server at that moment)

+**Max. sounds before timeout:** 2 sounds every 30 secs, 15 sounds every 10 mins or 30 sounds every 30 mins.

+## How do I add it on my Discord Server?

+If you are an Admin of a Discord Server, you can add your bot by going to [ericroy.net/add-triplebot](https://ericroy.net/add-triplebot "ericroy.net/add-triplebot").

+Then, you can start using the bot by typing commands (see all commands in `!triple help keep`).
+Be sure to be in a voice channel so you can listen the sounds!

-## How do I use it?
+## How do Install it?

 To use the bot, you need to do the following steps: